ccollie/valkey-rfc/TimeSeries.md

 ### TimeSeries Indexing
 In addition to labels, a time series is uniquely identified by an opaque 64bit unsigned int.
 Each label-value pair is mapped to the id of each series which contains that attribute.
-The mapping is implemented as an [Adaptive Radix Tree (ART)](https://www.reddit.com/r/rust/comments/1f3m23b/blart_020_released_fastest_adaptive_radix_tree/), where each node is a 64bit [Roaring BitMap](https://roaringbitmap.org/about/).
+The mapping is implemented as an [Adaptive Radix Tree (ART)](https://db.in.tum.de/~leis/papers/ART.pdf) (pdf), where each node is a 64bit [Roaring BitMap](https://roaringbitmap.org/about/).

 The ART allows for efficient lookups and insertions, while the Roaring BitMap performs fast set operations on the series ids.
-In addition,the ART supports path compression for quick prefix searches and memory savings based on our indexing scheme (see below).
+In addition, the ART supports path compression for and additional memory savings based on our indexing scheme (see below).

 ### TimeSeries Indexing Scheme
 The ART is used to index time series based on their labels.
 For each unique combination of label and value, we create a key by concatenating the label and value strings. e.g. "region=us-west".
 This key is used to manage a 64bit roaring bitmap that contains the ids of all time series that have that label-value pair.
 To retrieve ids for a given list of label-value pair, we look up the keys in the ART and perform an intersection.
 We also maintain a mapping from id to valkey key to retrieve the time series after querying.

+### TimeSeries Filter Enhancements
+We support an extension to the RedisTimeseries filter syntax to support regex based filtering using the operators `=~` and `!~`.
+For example:

+* `TS.QUERYINDEX region=~us-west.*` will return all time series that have a label `region` with a value that starts with `us-west`.

+* `TS.QUERYINDEX region!=~us-west.*` will return all time series that have a label `region` with a value that does not start with `us-west`.

+In addition, we add Prometheus style selectors to the filter syntax (essentially an [Instant Vector](https://promlabs.com/blog/2020/07/02/selecting-data-in-promql/#instant-vector-selectors) selector).
+For example:

+* `TS.QUERYINDEX latency{region=~"us-west-*",service="inference"}` will return all series recording latency for the inference service in all us west regions.

+* `TS.MRANGE 100 500 {service="inference"}` will return samples for the inference service across all series

+We also support `"OR"` matching for Prometheus style selectors.
+For example:

+* `TS.QUERYINDEX latency{region="us-west" or region="us-east"}` will return all series recording latency samples in either `us-west` or `us-east` regions.

+Note that for selectors of the form `metric{label="value"}`, `metric` is matched against the reserved `__name__` label.
+In other words, the series is expected to have a label `__name__` with the value `metric`.

 ### RDB Format